 What is a statutory consultation?

 The Planning and Development (Strategic Infrastructure) Act 2006 makes provision for public participation in relation to strategic infrastructure development.
-As the GDD project is considered to be a strategic infrastructure development (SID), now that the planning application has been submitted, An Bord Pleanála will commence a seven week period of statutory consultation to allow members of the public and interested parties to make a submission or observation on the project directly to them as the national independent planning authority.
+As the GDD project is considered to be a strategic infrastructure development (SID), An Bord Pleanála held a period of statutory public consultation in 2018.

 What is a Compulsory Purchase Order (CPO)?

 A CPO is a legal function that allows certain statutory bodies which need to take land or property to do so without the consent of the owner.
 The compulsory acquisition of land takes place in Ireland to allow a public infrastructure project to go ahead for the common good.